vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

 ### TKG BoM file

-* This file contains information about TKG related components which would are mainly required during the creation of management clusters.
+* This file contains information about TKG related components which are mainly required during the creation of management clusters.
   * It specifies the TKG version under the `release.version` key and the default TKR version under the `default.k8sVersion` key.
   * It also specifies cluster-api provider components, pinniped components, image repo information, and many more.